-Students with diagnosed disabilities who may need some form of disability-related housing consideration (accessible housing, strobe alarm, etc.) should submit a Disability Housing Request (DHR).
+Students with diagnosed disabilities who may need some form of disability-related housing consideration (air-conditioning, accessible bathrooms, strobe alarm, etc.) should submit a Disability Housing Accommodation Request (DHR).

 The procedure includes:

 - Submitting the Disability Housing Accommodation Request Form (available on the Disability Services website).

 - A clinician's statement certifying the disability following the Disability Documentation Guidelines (DDG) format

 Please note that the first item must be completed prior to submitting a Disability Housing Accommodation Request form.

 Students who wish to bring Service or Support Animals to campus must follow instructions found on the ODS website prior to bringing animals to campus.

 If Disability Services approves a request, Residential Life & Housing makes every effort to meet outlined needs, but cannot guarantee accommodations (which are based upon availability).

 Note: Students who may have received accommodations in the past must re-apply each year to be reconsidered (and/or after returning from a leave of absence).
 Previous accommodations are not automatically extended without submitting an updated request for the upcoming academic year.

 The request for a disability housing accommodation must be submitted in addition to the regular Housing application.